Marvel Heroes Art Direction

 While still in the early character visual development, the Thing was another character we developed as a CG model.
 Sanford’s design was awesome, but how would we translate it in to 3D?
 Here are some of my notes on the process:

 We then worked on Ms. Marvel with sculptor Josh Singh.
-Here’s my direction for her model:
+Here’s my direction for her model, and below is her model progression and notes:

 We did a lot of work with the more stylized/animation look for the characters.
 You can see this lineup that existed in game at one point.